Scionax/RPG-Universe/Enchantments/Void Sheath.md

 ## Void Sheath

 A void sheath is a tier-4 enchanted band that “contains” a small concealed weapon (or other small item) in an extra-dimensional pocket (like a bag of holding).
-The attuned weapon can be summoned at will to the user’s hand from up to 25 centimeters away.
+A glyph of the currently held item(s) will be visible on the band.
+Any attuned weapon (or item) can be summoned at will to the user’s hand from up to 25 centimeters away.

 The sheath is generally worn as a wristband, but it can be worn on any limb for an alternative compartment location.
 The default size allowance is roughly the size of a switchblade or a tiny lock-pick set.
 It takes an hour-long meditation to attune an item to the sheath, and a minute of concentration to return an attuned item back to the sheath’s compartment.